vbl10/ParkingSim/README.md

 # ParkingSim
 Simple 2D parking simulator
+The red line represents the curb
+The green strip represents the ideal distance from the wheels to the curb Controls
 - Use left/right arrow keys to turn the steering wheel (+shift to slow down)
 - Use up/down arrow keys to drive (+shift to slow down)
 - Use space bar to reset the steering wheel